micahstubbs/pr-reading-time/README.md

 - Estimates are approximations based on line counts
 - Binary files are excluded from calculation
-- Maximum display is "60+ minutes" for very large PRs
 - Requires Node.js 20+ in the GitHub Action environment

 ## Contributing